wsder31/mechanical_scraper/README.md

 > Mechanical Scraper - Easy to Web Scraping

 ## Generating Code for HTTP Request
 > Just copy and paste the http message obtained through tools such as Fiddler to automatically generate a request code.
+> Depending on the Content-Type, the appropriate code is automatically applied.

 ![image](https://user-images.githubusercontent.com/63570918/229982297-97abb684-30d2-4a05-98bf-a09ce3d28cfd.png)
 ![image](https://user-images.githubusercontent.com/63570918/229980797-7949bdca-49d0-4ce8-a749-15cb1ae225a9.png)